Fall 2019 Application Deadline: January 15, 2019, 10:00 p.m. CST

 If a student receives a D or F in any prerequisite course, it may be repeated one (1) time only.
 Failure of any prerequisite course twice makes an applicant ineligible for admission.

 The HESI Admission Assessment exam A² from Evolve Testing & Remediation is required.
 A minimum cumulative score of 80% is required.
 An applicant may take the HESI Exam twice during an application period and must wait six (6) weeks between exams.
 LSU Health New Orleans - School of Nursing will take the most recent score.
 The applicant must re-test if the latest score is greater than one (1) year.
 LSU Health New Orleans - School of Nursing code is 198306.

 A proctored essay will be administered at the School of Nursing.
 The applicant will be given 30 minutes to write about a topic.
 Only qualified applicants meeting all admission criteria will be invited to complete a written statement.
 Instructions will be forthcoming to all eligible applicants.
-The Spring 2019 scheduled dates for the proctored essays will be September 18 – 19, 2018.

 The interview will be completed and submitted on-line by the applicant.
 Only qualified applicants meeting all admission criteria will be invited to submit an on-line interview.
 Instructions will be forthcoming to all eligible application.

 If an applicant has attended a previous nursing program, a letter of academic good standing must be provided from that school of nursing.